 The Homegrown National Park

-After two years, our eager troop of 44 volunteer Homegrown Park Rangers has spurred dozens of creative green interventions, from pothole planters and canoe gardens to butterfly friendly schoolyards and "parkify-ing" residential streets.
+Now in its third year, our eager troop of 65 volunteer Homegrown Park Rangers has spurred dozens of creative green interventions, from pothole planters and canoe gardens to butterfly friendly schoolyards and "parkify-ing" residential streets.
 The Park Rangers have also participated in and hosted over 100 community events.